ics-iot-bootcamp/cerberus_research/README.md

 -Latest version contains Endless Foreground Service taken from;
 https://robertohuertas.com/2019/06/29/android_foreground_services/

 -Communication parameters of latest version are abbreviated.
-In the this one they aren't.
+In this one they aren't.

 Stay Safe & Healthy.